 (6 electoral college votes)

-Trump clocked up a comfortable 10-point win in Iowa in 2016 but recent polls show the current race is tied.
+Trump clocked up a comfortable 10-point win in Iowa in 2016 but the latest RCP poll average has Trump 1.4 points ahead.
 There is also a Senate seat up for grabs, with Republican incumbent Joni Ernst under pressure to keep her seat.

 (9 electoral college votes)

 South Carolina voted for Trump by nearly 15 percentage points in 2016, and the state generally leans Republican.
-But polls show the president facing headwinds here, while senator Lindsey Graham faces an unexpectedly tough Senate challenge from Democrat Jaime Harrison.
+Senator Lindsey Graham faces an unexpectedly tough Senate challenge from Democrat Jaime Harrison.